 Monthly cellular network fee:

-Note: Departments are solely responsible for obtaining the equipment pricing provided by other approved third party service providers.
+Note: Departments are solely responsible for obtaining the equipment pricing provided by other approved third-party service providers.
+See Point-of-Sale Merchants for details.

 |Terminal for Rental||